 I routinely have new fibro and CFS/ME patients who present with all the symptoms of hypothyroid.
 The symptoms are, after all, very similar to those of fibromyalgia and CFS/ME.
 And in fact, up to 63 percent of patients with fibromyalgia and/or CFS/ME have been shown to have hypothyroid.
 I estimate the same for as many as 70% of my patients.

-Low Thyroid’s Contribution to Fibromyalgia
+Under active Thyroid Contribution to Fibromyalgia

 Research continues to suggest that thyroid hormone deficiency may be a key feature in FMS etiology.
 Researchers have observed that FMS patients respond best to treatment with thyroid hormone as part of a comprehensive regimen to optimize the patient’s metabolism.
-They stated in the Journal of Myofascial Therapy that, “virtually all FMS patients dramatically improve or completely recover from the symptoms with this regimen.
+The Journal of Myofascial Therapy stated that, “virtually all FMS patients dramatically improve or completely recover from the symptoms with this regimen.
 As long as the patient does not take excessive amounts of thyroid hormone, there are no adverse side effects.”
 In fact, T4 with T3 has improved or eliminated depression, brain fog, feeling of cold, constipation, chronic fatigue, headaches, insomnia, muscle and joint pain, and chronic sinus infections.
 For some people it has helped them finally lose weight.

 It’s not unusual for these patients to tell me that they have been tested over and over again for hypothyroidism but their tests are normal and their doctor tells them they’re fine.
 Well, the doctors should realize that you aren’t “normal.”
-I would tell them that normal blood work doesn’t decide anything; it is only the start, the beginning of the investigation.
-Those with fi bro and/or CFS are different, strange, weird.
+I would tell them that normal blood work doesn’t decide anything; it is only the beginning of the investigation.
+Those with fibro and/or CFS are different, strange, weird.
 OK, special!
 Their biochemistry is different.
 It is no wonder they often have “low normal” or “high normal” blood work, which in their case, suggests they are in fact positive for that test.
 Blood tests are based on samples from the normal population.
 FMS and CFS/ME patients are special, and their blood work needs to be scrutinized for any clues; otherwise they fall through the cracks.

 What Most Doctors Do Wrong